 Consolidation in the consumer goods and retail industries we serve could reduce aggregate demand for our services in the future and could adversely affect our business or our results of operations.
+In October 2022, The Kroger Co. and Albertsons Companies, Inc., two large retailers, announced an agreement to merge their businesses together with an anticipated closing in 2024.
 When companies consolidate, the services they previously purchased separately are often purchased by the combined entity, leading to the termination of relationships with certain service providers or demands for reduced fees and commissions.
 The combined company may also choose to insource certain functions that were historically outsourced, resulting in the termination of existing relationships with third-party service providers.
 While we attempt to mitigate the revenue impact of any consolidation by maintaining existing or winning new service arrangements with the combined companies, there can be no assurance as to the degree to which we will be able to do so as consolidation continues in the industries we serve, and our business, financial condition or results of operations may be adversely affected.